d-002/jstolist/README.md

 You can drag and drop blocks into different areas.
 To do this, you must double click on a block to select it, then click once again to drop it.

-You can reorder blocks inside a certain area by selecting and placing a block you want to be put first.
+You can reorder blocks inside a certain area by selecting and placing a block you want to be placed last.
 To delete a block, click it using the right or middle button.

 Your data is safely saved in local storage, hence clearing browser data will also erase your data on this website.